-Conrad S. Adkins Memorial Scholarship One scholarship of \$1,000 (\$500 per semester) will be awarded on the basis of financial need and demonstrated scholastic achievement.
+Conrad S. Adkins Memorial Scholarship One scholarship will be awarded on the basis of financial need and demonstrated scholastic achievement.

-Alexandria Bar Association Auxiliary Scholarship

-Scholarships of \$200 are awarded each semester for the purpose of purchasing textbooks.
+Alexandria Bar Association Auxiliary Scholarship Scholarships are awarded each semester for the purpose of purchasing textbooks.
 Selection for these awards is on the basis of need and ability.
-Preference is given to residents of the Central Louisiana area.
+Preference is given to residents of the Central

-American Board of Trial Advocates Scholarship This \$500 annual scholarship was established in 1986 by ABOTA in memory of Judge Albert Tate, Jr. This scholarship is awarded to an upperclass student demonstrating excellence in the area of trial advocacy and financial need.
+American Board of Trial Advocates Scholarship This annual scholarship was established in 1986 by ABOTA in memory of Judge Albert Tate, Jr. This scholarship is awarded to an upperclass student demonstrating financial need and excellence in the area of trial advocacy.

-The Erick Vincent Anderson Memorial Scholarship An annual scholarship of \$1,500 (\$750 per semester) awarded to a freshman with preference given to applicants who are members of Sigma Chi Fraternity.
+The Erick Vincent Anderson Memorial Scholarship An annual scholarship awarded to a freshman with preference given to applicants who are members of Sigma Chi Fraternity.
 The recipient will retain this scholarship for up to three years.
-The value of this award increases to \$2,000 (\$1,000 per semester) in the senior year.
+The value of this award increases in the senior year.
 This scholarship is awarded by the Faculty Scholarship Committee on the basis of academic achievement and financial need.